eslint/eslint/docs/src/rules/no-extra-boolean-cast.md

 This rule has an object option:

-* `"enforceForInnerOperands"` when set to `true`, in addition to checking default contexts, checks whether the extra boolean cast is contained within an expression to which a boolean context may evaluate.
+* `"enforceForInnerOperands"` when set to `true`, in addition to checking default contexts, checks whether the extra boolean cast is contained within an expression which may be used in a boolean context.
 Default is `false`, meaning that this rule by default does not warn about extra booleans cast inside inner expressions.

 **Deprecated:** The object property `enforceForLogicalOperands` is deprecated ([eslint#18222](https://github.com/eslint/eslint/pull/18222)).
 Please use `enforceForInnerOperands` instead.